Sound recordings 4

 Unless otherwise noted, all the sound recordings on stanhoe.org are copyright © Stanhoe Archive.
 Please do not re-use them without permission.
 All photos are copyright © Rosemary Brown.

 Trouble listening to the recordings?▼ Click here for more information

 For each recording you should see a “player” with controls including a play/pause button and a volume control.
 The appearance of the player may vary depending on which browser you are using and how it is set up.
 Click the right-pointing triangle to play, and move forward or back by clicking on the corresponding part of the track.

-To use the player, your browser either needs to support HTML5 – most modern browsers do – or to have Flash installed and enabled.
+To use the player, your browser needs to support HTML5 – most modern browsers do.
+We abandoned support for Flash in November 2017.

-If you have any problems, please contact (tel 518 025).
+If you have any problems, please contact .
 It would help if you could tell me the name and version number of your browser (Firefox, Internet Explorer etc.) and which operating system you are using (Windows, Mac, iOS, Android etc.).

 (7 minutes, recording by Rosemary Brown, © Stanhoe Archive 2008)

 Doreen Cox was born Doreen Ayres in Stanhoe in 1924.
 In this short recording she describes how after starting her working life looking after the Tidd children she graduated to farm jobs, including a spell in the Women’s Land Army where she worked with German prisoners of war.
 After the war she looked after the Symington children at High Barn until her marriage.